 B. Duty to Report Discrimination, Harassment, Retaliation and Other Misconduct.
-Each College trustee, faculty member or other employee, other than the confidential resources described in Section V.A of the Sexual Misconduct Policy, are considered "Responsible Employees."
+With the exception of the confidential resources described in Sections V.A and V. B. of the Sexual Misconduct Policy, all trustees, and all full-time and part-time faculty and other employees and, with respect to student employees, Residence Assistants and dining captains, are considered "Responsible Employees."
 This means that when they learn of an allegation of unlawful discrimination, discriminatory harassment, sexual harassment (including, but not limited to, sexual misconduct, sexual violence, dating and domestic violence, and stalking), or retaliation or other conduct prohibited by this policy or the Sexual Misconduct Policy toward any member of the College community, they are required to notify the Director of Equal Opportunity promptly in writing or by telephone.
 In addition, College employees who are designated as campus security authorities (CSAs) for the purposes of the Clery Act must provide the Department of Public Safety with non-identifying statistical information regarding all reported incidents of Clery crimes (including, but not limited to, sexual assault, dating violence, domestic violence, stalking and hate crimes).
 Any questions about the reporting or confidentiality status of any employee should be directed to the Director of Equal Opportunity.